maximehamon/odin-recipes/README.md

-Making a simple and brutalist recipie website
+Making a simple and brutalist recipe website